mcraiha/spine-unity-docs/Tint-Black.md

 In the Unity Editor, the changes may not all be applied together so you may need to enter and exit play mode to force a new mesh to be generated according to the settings.

-When the setup is incorrect, the mesh may be somewhat rainbow-colored, as in the case where Tint Black was not enabled on the component.
+When the setup is incorrect, instead of the color you want, the mesh may look rainbow-colored, as in the case where Tint Black was not enabled on the component.
 In this case, make sure the setup is correct and you try to enter and exit play mode to refresh the meshes.

 ### SkeletonGraphic tint Black
 For **SkeletonGraphic**, steps are slightly different.